 In general, when grandparents help out with daycare responsibilities, parents save.
 According to Child Care Aware’s Parents and the High Cost of Child Care 2017 report, the average American family pays $11,053 a year to keep an infant in a daycare center.
 That number drops to $8,909 for toddlers and $8,670 for preschoolers but still averages $9,544 a year across the board.
 Naturally, every family is different and, as such, it’s impossible to calculate every savings scenario.
 But when Fatherly crunched the numbers using the 2017 data, parents, on average, saved $3,225 on babysitting when grandparents watch the kids for a weekly date night and $4,388 when they watch kids during the day to offset the cost of daycare.
 That meant a potential savings of at least $7,613 over the course of a year, or $38,065 over the five years until your kids enter kindergarten.

-The Cost of Grandparents’ Help
+The Downsides of Grandma and Grandpa’s Help

 Now, grandparents do have their limits.
 The 2016 study from The Gerontologist mentioned above also showed that grandmothers who took care of grandkids five or more days a week experienced negative mental health effects.
 Other research suggests that caring for grandchildren can take a physical and emotional toll on grandparents.
 Those who live with their grandchildren and the grandkids’ parents work more hours.
 Some grandparents even hate living with children, researchers at the National Bureau of Economic Research found, saying they felt less happiness and more worry, stress, and anger in the living arrangement.